Table of Contents

-It's a great way to build such a library because it makes you start thinking about developing modular and descriptive components while providing a fantastic playground and documentation site.
+It's a great tool for building a library because it makes you start thinking about developing modular and descriptive components while providing a fantastic playground and documentation site.

 When you add a component to Bit and build it, Bit will automatically determine the dependencies of that component and manage them via a package.json file.

-Every time you make a change to a component tracked by Bit you can automatically bump the version of that component.
-Bit keeps track of each version and you can easily view the different versions through its UI.
+Every time you make a change to a component tracked by Bit, you can automatically bump the version of that component.
+Bit keeps track of each version, and you can easily view the different versions through its UI.

 Also, as mentioned above, if you bump the version of a component, then any other components that depend upon it will be bumped as well!
-There's no need to manually update the dependant packages.
+There's no need to manually update the dependent packages.

 When you add a component, build it, tag it, and export it to your collection, you have just created a package tracked by and available from Bit.

-You can then import that component into any project you like via
+You can then import that component into any project you like via npm.

-For example, one of MachineServant's components,
+For example, one of MachineServant's React components,

-available from Bit by installing it with an
+timed-carousel, is available from Bit by installing it with an

 npm i @bit/machineservant.ms-components.timed-carousel command.

-If you read the previous post about Storybook then you're familiar with MachineServant's component library project.
+If you read the previous post about Storybook, then you're familiar with MachineServant's component library project.
 Adding Bit to the mix is as simple as adding each component in that project to Bit via their CLI and then tracking and tagging any changes.

 You can see MachineServant's Bit component collection here.
 It's a small collection of React components that we've used in a few projects.

 By combining Storybook and Bit, developers can create a powerful library of UI components that are easy to manage, version control, and distribute across multiple projects.
 This makes it easier for teams to collaborate on shared components without having to manually update the dependencies each time something changes.